 And the dish often comes with baked or steamed Mochi (餅) rice cakes in the winter.

 In Japan, the red bean soup, Shiruko, is also available in snack forms,

 and this Shiruko Sand (しるこサンド) or Shiruko Sandwich is one of the representatives.

 Shiruko Sand is a Shiruko sandwich biscuit from the Aichi Komaki-based confectionery company, Matsunaga Seika (松永製菓), released in 1966.

-On the back of the package, there is a product description stating the biscuit uses kneaded bean jam used in the O-Shiruko red bean soup as its filling.
+The description on the back of the package states that the biscuit contains kneaded bean jam (used in the O-Shiruko red bean soup) as a filling.

-The biscuit dough is well baked and somewhat hard like a cracker, and thanks to that texture, it has a nice crunch.
+The biscuit dough is well baked and somewhat hard like a cracker, but thanks to that texture, this treat has a nice crunch.